Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Introduction

 \subsection{Previously proposed methods to handle discrepancy}

 One way of reducing over-confidence in inaccurate parameter estimates in the presence of model discrepancy may be to use approximate Bayesian computation (ABC) \citep{https://doi.org/10.1111/rssb.12356}.
 With ABC, a likelihood function is not explicitly specified; instead, the model is repeatedly simulated for proposed values of the parameter sampled from a prior distribution.
-Each proposed value is accepted or rejected according to whether the simulated trajectory is ``close'' to the actual data, according to some summary statistics.
-Since ABC matches the simulated and real data by these summary statistics (rather than matching all aspects of the dynamics) and does so subject to a chosen tolerance --- meaning that approximate matches are accepted --- it is suited to inference where there is substantial model discrepancy, and decreases potential over-confidence in the inferred values of parameters.
+Each proposed value is accepted or rejected according to whether the simulated trajectory is ``close'' to the actual data, according to some chosen summary statistics.
+ABC compares the simulated with the real data using these summary statistics (rather than matching all aspects of the dynamics) and accepts approximate matches (subject to a chosen tolerance).
+It is suited to inference where there is substantial model discrepancy because this approach can decrease potential over-confidence in the inferred values of parameters.
 However, it is challenging to select suitable summary statistics, and the computational demands of ABC are much greater than those of the methods we propose.

 Another approach was first introduced by \citet{kennedy_bayesian_2001}, who introduced Gaussian processes to the observables.
 This work has since been applied to electrophysiology models \citep{lei_considering_2020}.
-Elsewhere, \citeauthor{sung_calibration_2020} introduced an approach to account for heteroscedastic errors using many repeats of the same experiment \citep{sung_calibration_2020}, although this seems to be less applicable to the hERG modelling problem (introduced in Section~\ref{sec:herg_modelling}), as the number of repeats of each experiment (for cell-specific models) is limited.
+Elsewhere, \citeauthor{sung_calibration_2020} introduced an approach to account for heteroscedastic errors using many repeats of the same experiment \citep{sung_calibration_2020}, although this seems to be less applicable to the hERG modelling problem (introduced in Section~\ref{sec:herg_modelling}) because the number of repeats of each experiment (when training individual, cell-specific models) is limited.
 Alternatively, \citet{lei_neuralode_2021} modelled the discrepancy using a neural network within the differential equations.
-However, these approaches reduce the interpretability of otherwise simple mechanistic models, and, when compared with models that simply ignore discrepancy, could potentially result in worse predictions under protocols that are dissimilar to those used for training.
+However, these approaches reduce the interpretability of otherwise simple mechanistic models, and, when compared with models that simply ignore model discrepancy, could potentially result in worse predictions under protocols that are dissimilar to those used for training.